expressjs/discussions/docs/LTS-strategy.md

 * Several semver major branches will be maintained at the same time while we have overlapping supported versions
 * No features are backported to older semver major branches
 * Critical bugfixes will be backported to older supported semver major branches
-* High-impact security fixes are very likely to be backported to older semver major branches
+* Security fixes will be backported to older supported semver major branches